gewarren/docs/docs/framework/windows-workflow-foundation/performance.md

  The version of [!INCLUDE[wf1](../../../includes/wf1-md.md)] introduced in .NET Framework 4 will be referred to as WF4 for the rest of this topic. [!INCLUDE[wf1](../../../includes/wf1-md.md)] was introduced in .NET Framework 3.0 and had a few minor revisions through .NET Framework 3.5 SP1.
 The .NET Framework 3.5 version of Workflow Foundation will be referred to as WF3 for the rest of this topic.
 WF3 is shipped in .NET Framework 4 side-by-side with WF4.
 For more information about migrating WF3 artifacts to WF4 see: [Windows Workflow Foundation 4 Migration Guide](migration-guidance.md).

- Windows Communication Foundation (WCF) is Microsoft’s unified programming model for building service-oriented applications.
+ Windows Communication Foundation (WCF) is Microsoft's unified programming model for building service-oriented applications.
 It was first introduced as part of .NET 3.0 together with WF3 and now is one of the key components of the .NET Framework.

  Windows Server AppFabric is a set of integrated technologies that make it easier to build, scale and manage Web and composite applications that run on IIS.
 It provides tools for monitoring and managing services and workflows.
 For more information, see [Windows Server AppFabric 1.0](https://docs.microsoft.com/previous-versions/appfabric/ff384253(v=azure.10)).